theparthway/docs/docs/developers/sdk/CoreConcepts.md

 ### Refunding

 The contract has a refund mechanism if the trader fails to redeem the funds.
 The trader has the option to refund the funds back to their wallet.
 Similarly, if the trader fails to redeem the funds, the Filler refunds back their funds.
 The refund process operates on a time-based mechanism, allowing funds to be refunded after a specified period.
-Typically, traders have a refund period of 48 hours, while fillers have a refund period of 24 hours.
+Typically, traders have a refund period of 48 hours, while Fillers have a refund period of 24 hours.

 ![refunding](../images/refunding.png)